cplusplus/SG20/sources/modules/compilation-model/headers.md

 * Reusing the same include guards may cause confusion.
 Naming conventions based on file paths can help
 * Accidentally putting a definition in a header file may or may not introduce undefined behavior
 * Circular dependencies can cause confusion.
 Care should be taken in identifying such
-*

 #### Points to cover

 * Angular bracket inclusion goes to the system/compiler path
 * Double quotes inclusion uses just relative paths

-### Advanced

-_These are important topics that are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._

-Header-only libraries?
-Templates in headers?
-Classes in headers?
-Macros in headers?
-Modules as replacement?
-Issues with specifying default arguments in headers?

-#### Background/Required Knowledge

-* All of the above

-#### Student outcomes

-A student should be able to:

-1. Utilize angular-bracket inclusion and compiler flags to include headers from non-standard paths
-2. Identify trade-offs of aggressiveness of putting declarations in a header file without known consumer

-#### Caveats

-_This section mentions subtle points to understand, like anything resulting in implementation-defined, unspecified, or undefined behavior._

-#### Points to cover

-_This section lists important details for each point._